Medicare Part G: What Does It Cover? What Does It Cost?

 When can I enroll in Medicare Supplement Plan G?

 Although you can buy a MedSup Plan G policy at any time (if you have Original Medicare), some times are better than others.

-One of those times is during the six-month Medicare Supplement open enrollment period.
+One of the best times to buy a MedSup plan is during the six-month Medicare Supplement open enrollment period.
 It begins the month you turn 65 and after you enroll in Medicare Part B. You can buy any MedSup plan sold in your state, even if you have health problems, within this six-month window.

-After this period, you’ll likely have to jump through some hoops to get Plan G coverage – if you can get it at all.
+After the six-month MedSup open enrollment period, you’ll likely have to jump through some hoops to get Plan G coverage — if you can get it at all.
 This is because most insurers will look into your medical and health history.
 Depending on what they find, they might refuse to sell you coverage.
-Or they might charge you a lot more for it than they would if you bought it during you MedSup open enrollment period.
+Or they might charge you a lot more for it than they would if you bought it during your MedSup open enrollment period.